dcthedeveloper/NuVision-News2.0/docs/EXECUTIVE_SUMMARY.md

 ## Executive Overview

-**NuVision News 2.0** is a comprehensive, production-ready news intelligence platform that demonstrates mastery of advanced Natural Language Processing (NLP) techniques.
+**NuVision News** is a comprehensive, production-ready news intelligence platform that demonstrates mastery of advanced Natural Language Processing (NLP) techniques.
 Building upon foundational news analysis concepts, this system integrates cutting-edge machine learning, semantic analysis, and conversational AI to transform how users consume and understand news content.

 ### The Problem